-1. Managing the capacity planning process across different stakeholders.
+- Managing the workflow across different stakeholders.

-2. Collecting effort estimates from development teams.
+- Collecting accurate effort estimates from development teams.

 First, though, let’s make sure we’re on the same page about what the process is and why it’s so important for product organizations.